Battle of Wakefield: Events of the year preceding Wakefield

 After an uneasy peace during which attempts at reconciliation failed, hostilities broke out again in 1459.
 Richard of York once again feared indictment for rebellion by a Great Council dominated by his opponents.
 He and the Nevilles concentrated their forces near York's stronghold at Ludlow Castle in the Welsh Marches but at the confrontation with the much larger royal army which became known as the Battle of Ludford, some of Warwick's contingent from the garrison of Calais, led by experienced captain Andrew Trollope, defected overnight.
 York and the Nevilles promptly abandoned their troops and fled.
 The next day, the outnumbered and leaderless Yorkist army surrendered.

 York went to Ireland, where he had unchallenged support, while Salisbury, Warwick and York's eldest son Edward, Earl of March, made their way to Calais, where Warwick was Constable.
 They narrowly forestalled the new Duke of Somerset who, with Trollope, had been sent to regain it.
 Lancastrian attempts to reassert their authority over Ireland and Calais failed, but York and his supporters were declared traitors and attainted.
 The victorious Lancastrians became reviled for the manner in which their army had looted the town of Ludlow after the Yorkist surrender at Ludford Bridge, and the repressive acts of a compliant Parliament of Devils which caused many uncommitted peers to fear for their own property and titles.
 The country remained in disorder.

 In 1460, the Nevilles invaded England through a foothold they had already established at Sandwich and rapidly secured London and the South of England where Warwick had popular support.
-They then advanced north to engage Henry's army in the Midlands.
+Warwick and March then advanced north to engage Henry's army in the Midlands.
 At the Battle of Northampton, part of the Lancastrian army defected and the rest were decisively defeated.
 Henry was captured on the battlefield for the second time.
 He was taken to London, and confined in the Bishop of London's palace.
 George Neville, Bishop of Exeter, was appointed Chancellor of England and Viscount Bourchier (another of York's brothers in law) was appointed Treasurer.

 The Duke of York landed in Chester some weeks later and made his way to London with much pomp.
 Entering Parliament, he attempted to claim the throne, but was met with stunned silence.
 Even his close allies were not prepared to support such a drastic step.
 Instead, after the House of Lords had considered his claim, they passed the Act of Accord, by which Henry would remain king, but York would govern the country as Lord Protector.
 Henry's son was disinherited, and York or his heirs would become king on Henry's death.
 The powerless and frightened Henry was forced to assent.